 As part of the Reserves Strategy, the sum of £200K was budgeted in 2019/20 to transfer and this was increased as part of the 2020/21 budget strategy by a further £100K to mitigate the additional cost of 20 wholetime firefighters recruited in February 2020.
-Additional underspends of £97K identified during the year were transferred to reserves as they related to unexpected budget savings.
-Furthermore, the sum of £27K was added to reserves from the firefighter pension fund.
-This reflected a total transfer to reserves of £668K for the year.
+In addition to the £244k underspend outlined in the table above, further underspends of £124K identified during the year were transferred to reserves as they related to unexpected budget savings.
+This resulted in a total net transfer to reserves of £668K for the year.